40Cakes/pokebot-gen3/Readme.md

 Re-write of [pokebot-bizhawk](https://github.com/40Cakes/pokebot-bizhawk) to work in mGBA using direct memory reads (no more image detection dependencies).

-This is a *VERY early* release of this bot so minimal support will be provided in Discord, if you do encounter any issues, use the channel [#mgba-testing🧪](https://discord.com/channels/1057088810950860850/1139190426834833528)
+This is an *alpha release*, the bot is subject to change, and minimal support will be provided in Discord. [#mgba-testing🧪](https://discord.com/channels/1057088810950860850/1139190426834833528)

-⚠ Use this bot at your own risk!
-The bot directly writes to mGBA memory, there is a good chance mGBA may crash while using this bot.
+⚠ This bot directly writes to the mGBA.exe process' memory, so there is a good chance that mGBA may crash.

 The bot will pause once a shiny is encountered.
 You must ensure you are able to escape battle 100% of the time, otherwise the bot will get stuck.
 Auto-catching and other features will be added in due time.

 # Requirements
 - Windows (support for Mac and Linux **_may_** be added later)
 - [Python 3.11](https://www.python.org/downloads/)
+- Run `requirements.py` or `python -m pip install -r requirements.txt` to install required Python modules
 - [mGBA 0.10.2 (64-bit)](https://mgba.io/downloads.html)
   - **Windows (*64-bit*, installer .exe)** or **Windows (*64-bit*, portable .7z archive)**
 - [Windows Terminal](https://github.com/microsoft/terminal/releases) (not **required**, but highly recommended for full 16-million <span style="color:#FF0000">c</span><span style="color:#FF7F00">o</span><span style="color:#FFFF00">l</span><span style="color:#00FF00">o</span><span style="color:#00FFFF">u</span><span style="color:#CF9FFF">r</span> console output)

 # How to run
-1. Run `requirements.py` to install required modules
+- Set the desired `bot_mode` in config file `config/general.yml`
+- Load a ROM and place the trainer where it needs to be for the `bot_mode` you've configured
-2. Run `bot.py`, then click on an mGBA instance to attach the bot to it
+- Run `pokebot.py` or `python .\pokebot.py`, then click on any mGBA process to attach the bot

-# Supported Games and Language
+# Supported Games and Languages
 - ✅ Supported (tested)
 - 🟨 Supported (not tested)
 - ❌ Not supported